polartron/midnight/index.md

 layout: default
 ---

 It all started with a Counter Strike 1.6 server in 2005.
-From there until now I've modded, mapped, scripted, tinkered, programmed and released a bunch of games.
-Here's a bunch of things I've made.
+From there until now I've modded, mapped, scripted, tinkered, programmed and released some games.
+Here's some things I've made.
 Hire me.

 # Projects